jdspugh/jdspugh.github.io/_posts/2023-04-06-hash-algorithms.md

 # Fast Algorithms

-Some hashing algorithms are designed to the fast e.g.
+Some hashing algorithms are designed to the fast e.g.:

 * BLAKE3
 * BLAKE2